joinpursuit/AC_4_Web/units/fundamentals/lessons/constructor_functions/constructor_functions_update.md

 garfield plays with balloon
 ```
 **Bonus**
-There are two more final ways of calling a function.They incude `apply` and `call`. `apply` takes two arguments: an object to bind `this` to, and an array of argumetns to be passed the method apply is being called on. `call` is very similar to `apply` but instead of taking in an arry of parameters, it takes them individually.
+There are two more final ways of calling a function.They incude `apply` and `call`. `apply` takes two arguments: an object to bind `this` to, and an array of argumetns to be passed the method apply is being called on. `call` is very similar to `apply` but instead of taking in an array of parameters, it takes them individually.
 Please feel free to read more about them [here](https://www.undefinednull.com/2014/06/26/explaining-call-and-apply-in-javascript-through-mr-dot-dave/)

 ### The `prototype` property

-Every function also has a proprety called `prototype`.
+Every function also has a property called `prototype`.
 By default, the value of the `prototype` property is an object.

 ```js
 function add1(num){